Writing Program at Illinois State

 Students sometimes have questions or concerns about their ENG 101 or ENG 145 series course or grade.
 By following the steps below, students are able to file a concern or grade appeal with the Writing Program.
 Due to FERPA Laws, University employees are limited to discussing concerns and grade appeals with students only.
 Parents who wish to contact the Writing Program should do so with the understanding that there will be a delay in response until verification has been made with University officials that proper documentation is on file to have the conversation.

 - Students should make their best effort to request a meeting with their instructor to discuss their concerns or grade appeal.
 Many times, a meeting with the instructor is all it takes to solve an issue.
 (Remember: Grade Appeals may only be made on final grades after the course has been completed).

-- If the student is not satisfied with the outcome of the meeting, or if there is a reason the student cannot schedule a meeting with their instructor, they may fill out the Student Concern Form at this link: https://isuwriting.wufoo.com/forms/student-concern-form/ .
-Students are asked to provide documentation to support their claims, and may submit these via this form.
+- If the student is not satisfied with the outcome of the meeting, of if there is a reason the student cannot schedule a meeting with their instructor, they may send an email to the Assistant Director, Maegan Gaddis, at firstname.lastname@example.org.

 - A member of the Writing Program Administrative Team will contact the student within 48 business hours of receiving the submission to discuss their concern.